 A brief word on important regulatory and legal matters in Page County

-Several laws govern relationships between tenants and real estate investors in Northern Virginia.
-The Virginia Residential Landlord and Tenant Act (VRTLA), establishes the rights and obligations of renters and landlords in Virginia, and supersedes all leases and county ordinances.
-Not to mention our local governments in and around Page County have specific ordinances regarding to the management of rental properties in their jurisdictions.
-Nesbitt Realty is obligated to work within the bounds of these regulations, laws and ordinances at all times and we try to keep informed about changes in the laws as they are published.
+Several laws govern relationships between tenants and landlords in Northern Virginia.
+The Virginia Residential Landlord and Tenant Act (VRTLA), establishes the rights and obligations of renters and property owners in Virginia, and supersedes all leases and county ordinances.
+Also our local governments in and around Page County have additional ordinances pertaining to the management of rental properties in their jurisdictions.
+Nesbitt Realty is obligated to work within the bounds of these regulations, laws and ordinances at all times and we try to keep abreast of changes in the laws when they are published.
 That said, only a court of law has the power to enforce the VRLTA and local ordinances.

 The Virginia Uniform Statewide Building Code (VUSBC), Virginia Maintenance Code, establishes the minimum standards for health and safety in all dwellings occupied by a tenant and applies to all rental agreements.